-Monty Horn looked forward to today, his favourite guests were booked in for their annual holiday.
-He first knew because the weather suddenly cleared up despite the weather forecasts, the annoying Seagulls and Bin vultures migrated and the seas became idyllic.
-When he read the reservation list there was the entry for Joan and Darby Rowbotham.
+Monty Horn looked forward to today as his favourite guests were due for their annual holiday.
+He knew because the weather suddenly cleared up despite the weather forecasts, the annoying Seagulls and bin vultures moved, and the sea became idyllic.
+On the reservation list was the entry for Joan and Darby Rowbotham.

-Promptly at Ten am an almost silent whisper announced the arrival.
-Monty was waiting in the foyer to escort them to the reception.
-A classic Rolls-Royce glided to a stop in front of the hotel and two figures alighted, at first glance only the dated clothes and walking sticks made them stand out.
-In the ten years, Monty had managed the resort the couple hadn't aged a day.
-While the clothes were as new it was from the fashion of the Fifties.
-Later when they settled in they would appear in holiday fashion of the Sixties.
+Promptly at ten am, Monty was waiting in the foyer to escort them to the reception.
+A classic Rolls-Royce glided to a stop in front of the hotel, and two figures alighted; only the dated clothes and walking sticks made them stand out.
+In the ten years that Monty had managed the resort, the couple hadn't aged a day.
+While the clothes were as new, it was from the fashion of the Fifties.
+Later, when they settled in, they would appear in holiday fashion of the Sixties.

 'Good morning Mr and Mrs Rowbotham, welcome to the Beachcomber,' Monty said, 'My staff will see that everything is peaceful for your stay.'

-'Darby please Mr Horn,' Darby said, 'We are prepared as usual and it is good to have a change off the farm.'
+'Darby please, Monty,' Darby said, 'we are prepared as usual, and it is good to have a change of pace from the farm.'

-'Enjoy your stay, Helen will smooth your visit,' Monty said.
+'Enjoy your stay, Helen will organise your visit,' Monty said.

 Helen signed them in and gave them the keys to the bungalow where they usually stayed.

-As they were leaving an odd pair came in glaring at each other before striding to the reception desk racing without making it obvious.
+As they were leaving an odd pair came in, glaring at each other while striding to the reception desk almost racing.
 Helen spotted them coming and gestured to Monty to handle one while she dealt with the other.

-As Darby and Joan walked back to their car the shouting began behind them.
-Glancing at each other they shrugged to say "what's the world coming to today".
+As Darby and Joan walked back to their car, the shouting began behind them; glancing at each other they shrugged to say "what's the world coming to these days".

-Driving over to their bungalow they unpacked the car and transferred their luggage inside ready to emerge in holiday mode.
+After driving over to their bungalow and unpacked the car to transfer their luggage inside ready to emerge in holiday mode.
 If someone had been watching perhaps they would have noticed that the suitcases drifted by themselves inside and the time for the pair to be ready for the beach was less than a minute.
-No time wasting with these holidaymakers.
-As it was they had barely cleared the road across to the beach, when the first car slammed past parking next door and the other car skidded to a halt on the other side.
-Both were new sports cars loud and flashy.
+There was no time-wasting with these holidaymakers.
+As it was, they had barely cleared the road across to the beach, when the first car slammed past parking next door, and the other car skidded to a halt on the other side.
+Both were new luxury cars, loud and flashy.
 From the first arrival a man in a business suit jumped out and from the second a man in a tweed suit epitomising an academic alighted.
 It seemed that it was more important to glare at each other than to have fun.
-Both realised the standoff was ridiculous and stomped inside their cabins carrying their bags.
+Both realised the standoff made them look ridiculous and stomped inside carrying their bags.

 Joan and Darby continued on their walk and were soon enjoying the beach.
 However, storm clouds started building on the horizon.

-'Well it seems all our hard work is becoming unravelled,' Darby said, 'When we get home we will have to investigate.'
+'Well it seems all our hard work is becoming unravelled,' Darby said, 'When we get back inside, we will have to investigate.'

 'Darn, we came here to get away from work,' Joan said, 'If someone is sabotaging our holiday, I will singe their whiskers.'